 Working procedures may be published on the company website / social media or they may send you a copy.
 Or, just pick up the phone and get your questions answered.
 The main things you need to know are:

 It doesn’t matter if you are a plumber, a cleaner, a painter or a chimney sweep.
 Get yourself a set of procedures and routines and stick to them every time you visit a house.
-Publish them and send them to your customers.
+Publish them online and send them to your customers.
 A good set of procedures reduces everyone’s risk to a very low level.
 It also makes good business sense to reassure your customers.

-You can find your local professional sweep at: www.findachimneysweep.co.uk
+Find your local professional sweep at: www.findachimneysweep.co.uk

 The government guidance for working in people’s homes is mostly common sense.
 The guidance helps you identify and minimise the risks to you (or your employees) and to the households you visit. www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/homes.